Lentern/corrections/README.md

 * I failed to clarify that the stuttering bug was caused by a glitch in the game's rendering engine.
 I was a little bit to vague when I said "it was a visual glitch." (thanks, [Sam Holland](https://www.youtube.com/channel/UCDAlBb_gXZKOilekvtGjBWg) ([link](https://www.youtube.com/watch?v=ExqfNJivDYA&lc=UgzzKxnBXXG3cvBIubt4AaABAg)))

 ## Beating the Hardest Version of Minecraft (PART 1) ([link](https://www.youtube.com/watch?v=iy1t-AnpFGY))
 * This is the first video where I began rendering my videos in 1440p.
-YouTubs allocates more data (higher bitrates) to higher quality videos so they will look better on YouTube.
-Watch in that quality if your bandwidth approves.
+YouTubs allocates more data (higher bitrates) to higher resolution videos so they will look better on YouTube.
+I recommend watching my videos in 1440p resolution (or higher, if applicible) if your bandwidth allows.

 ## Beating Minecraft Hardcore Mode with Only Stone Tools (PART 2) ([link](https://www.youtube.com/watch?v=yJpjw3mq_SI))
 * There was a weird black screen at [9:41](https://www.youtube.com/watch?v=yJpjw3mq_SI&t=581s) that slipped into the render.
 This is an error, you can ignore it.